 There is currently no successful strategy for promoting vascular maturation for therapeutic purposes.
 The studies conducted by Dr. Komatsu’s group showed that R-Ras coordinates multiple signaling events in endothelial cells and pericytes to redirect nascent vessel formation from angiogenic sprouting to vessel stabilization.
-The group also showed an important activity of R-Ras to facilitate tubulogenesis (creation of lumen) of growing vessels via non-canonical Akt pathway that stabilizes microtubule cytoskeleton.
-The unique multifaceted activities of R-Ras make the R-Ras pathways an important subject of the investigation to search for a new strategy for manipulating blood vessel function.
+The group also showed an important activity of R-Ras to facilitate tubulogenesis (creation of lumen) of growing vessels via non-canonical Akt pathway that stabilizes the microtubule cytoskeleton.
+The unique multifaceted activities of R-Ras make this Ras homolog an important subject of investigation in search of a new strategy for manipulating blood vessel function.

 Innovation in drug delivery technology

-The other area of Dr. Komatsu’s research is to develop novel vascular targeting strategies for delivery of therapeutics in various human diseases.
+The other area of Dr. Komatsu’s research is to develop novel vascular targeting strategies for target-specific drug delivery.
 Vascular targeting technology takes advantage of unique molecular signatures of blood vessels at specific sites in the body.
-This technology enables direct delivery of drugs to tumors and other diseased tissues through the vascular network.
-Since drugs are targeted to specific sites, it is possible to enhance the drug efficacy while substantially reducing unwanted side-effects of the drugs.
+This technology enables direct delivery of drugs to tumors or other diseased tissues through the vascular network.
+Since drugs are targeted to specific sites, it is possible to enhance the drug efficacy while substantially reducing the adverse side effects of the drugs.

 Dr. Komatsu’s group succeeded in targeting the lung lesions of pulmonary arterial hypertension.
 Pulmonary arterial hypertension (PAH) is a disease characterized by an elevation in pulmonary vascular resistance.
 PAH is a serious lung disorder, which can lead to right heart failure and death.
 There is currently no effective treatment for PAH.
 Dr. Komatsu’s group used a 9 amino-acid cyclic peptide, CARSKNKDC (CAR) to selectively target PAH lesions.
 The unique property of the CAR peptide offers a novel drug delivery system for PAH.